kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 your backups using a well reviewed backup and encryption solution, and consider using full disk encryption where possible.

-Kubernetes 1.7 contains an alpha feature that will encrypt `Secret` resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
-While this feature is currently experimental, it may offer an additional level of defence when backups are not encrypted or an attacker gains read access to etcd.
+Kubernetes 1.7 contains [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/), an alpha feature that will encrypt `Secret` resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
+While this feature is currently experimental, it may offer an additional level of defense when backups are not encrypted or an attacker gains read access to etcd.

 ### Receiving alerts for security updates and reporting vulnerabilities

 Join the [kubernetes-announce](https://groups.google.com/forum/#!forum/kubernetes-announce)
 group for emails about security announcements.
-See the [security reporting](/docs/reference/security.md) page for more on how to report vulnerabilities.
+See the [security reporting](/security/) page for more on how to report vulnerabilities.

+{% endcapture %}

+{% include templates/task.md %}